titoghose/Q-Pi/README.md

 ### Running the program

-In order to test the program, place your .ND2 data file in a folder called *Data* inside the main folder.
+In order to test the program, clone or download this repository to your system.
+Place your .nd2 data file in a folder called *Data* inside the main folder.

 Now to run the code, open a terminal at the main folder and execute the following.

 ```
-python qpi.py [Data/file_name.nd2]
+python qpi.py [file_name]
 ```

+*file_name* must be the full path to the location of the data file.
+All intermediate outputs will be saved in a folder with the name *Data_file_name*.

 A few advanced options are provided: